CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

 ## Overview

 In this series of labs, you will gain hands-on experience with various aspects of the Power Platform, from importing and running starting solutions to building and using custom code components.
 You will create and modify custom connectors, integrate Azure Functions, and promote solutions across environments.
-Each lab builds foundational skills, such as creating Power Apps components, setting up custom connectors, implementing Azure Functions, and managing solutions with GitHub.
+Each lab builds foundational skills, such as creating Power Apps components, setting up custom connectors, and managing solutions with GitHub.
 By following detailed instructions and visual aids, you will learn to effectively develop, test, and deploy robust Power Platform solutions, ensuring a comprehensive understanding of the platform's capabilities and best practices.

 ## Objective